ergoplatform/ergo-utilities-rust/ergo-protocol-framework/README.md

-# Ergo Protocol Framework
+# Ergo Headless dApp Framework

-A Rust framework that provides a streamlined experience in developing dApp off-chain code for single and multi-stage smart contract protocols.
-The EPF is completely pure, thus providing developers with the very first portable UTXO-based dApp development framework on any blockchain.
+A Rust framework that provides a streamlined experience for developing Ergo headless dApps.
+This library is completely pure thus providing developers with the very first portable UTXO-based headless dApp development framework on any blockchain.

 ## Project Goals
-1. Enable developers to write their off-chain logic once using the EPF, and have it be completely portable for any target platform (desktop, web, mobile).
+1. Enable developers to write their off-chain logic once using the HDF to create their own headless dApps, thereby targeting all platforms (desktop, web, mobile).
-2. Provide developers with an easy experience to go from [Ergo dApp Specifications](https://github.com/ergoplatform/eips/blob/master/eip-0006.md) to off-chain code with greater assurance and a straightforward path of implementation.
+2. Provide developers with an easy experience to go from [Ergo dApp Specifications](https://github.com/ergoplatform/eips/blob/master/eip-0006.md) to headless dApp with greater assurance and a straightforward path of implementation.
-3. Separating the dApp off-chain logic from any front-end logic, thereby allowing reusability no matter what application or front-end is attempting to implement support for your dApp.
+3. Separating the dApp off-chain logic from any front-end logic, thereby allowing reusability no matter what application or front-end is attempting to integrate your headless dApp.
 4. Providing easy-to-use methods for front-end implementors to easily access current state of the dApp protocol without having to understand how any of it works.
-5. Abstracting the concept of defining and acquiring input UTXOs for your protocol by using a novel design pattern to specify `BoxSpec`s for the required input UTXOs.
+5. Abstracting the concept of defining and acquiring input UTXOs for your headless dApp by using a novel design pattern in specifying `BoxSpec`s for the required input UTXOs.
-6. Enabling scripts, (arbitrage) bots, and other software to be trivially built on top multiple dApps built using the EPF, thus offering a standardized interface and a level of composability.
+6. Enabling scripts, (arbitrage) bots, and other software to be trivially built on top multiple headless dApps built using the HDF, thus offering a standardized interface and a level of composability.

-## Understanding The Ergo Protocol Framework
+## Understanding The Ergo Headless dApp Framework

-Before you get started using the EPF, there are a number of terms and concepts that are important to understand.
-The overarching design of the EPF is based off of [EIP-6: Ergo Smart Contract Protocol Specification Format](https://github.com/ergoplatform/eips/blob/master/eip-0006.md).
+Before you get started using the HDF, there are a number of terms and concepts that are important to understand.
+The overarching design of the HDF is based off of [EIP-6: Ergo Smart Contract Protocol Specification Format](https://github.com/ergoplatform/eips/blob/master/eip-0006.md).

 What this means is that at the highest level, your dApp is defined as a [smart contract protocol](https://github.com/ergoplatform/eips/blob/master/eip-0006.md#smart-contract-protocol).
 If your dApp only has a single [stage](https://github.com/ergoplatform/eips/blob/master/eip-0006.md#stage), then it is defined as a "single-stage smart contract protocol".
 If your dApp has multiple stages, then it is a "multi-stage smart contract protocol.
-The EPF supports building both single and multi-stage protocol dApps.
+The HDF supports building both single and multi-stage protocol dApps.

 Each stage can be considered a state in the protocol where a UTXO with Ergs, tokens, and data (within registers) is at in a given point in time.
 There may be a single box(UTXO) which moves from one stage to the next throughout the entire protocol, multiple boxes which go through all of the stages in parallel, or a variety of boxes asynchronously moving through certain sub-sets of stages.